verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-#### The `formie:submit:result` event
+#### The `formie:submit:result` Event

-The event that is triggered after Formie has normalized the submit result and applied the resulting state changes.
+The event that is triggered after Formie has normalised the submit result and applied the resulting state changes.

 ```js
 document.addEventListener('formie:submit:result', (event) => {